-The search is on for the best in business
+Final countdown in the search for the best in business

-The line-up of finalists in the 2015 East Anglian Daily Times Business Awards have now closed for entries.
+The line-up of finalists in the 2015 East Anglian Daily Times Business Awards has now been announced.

 The awards, now in their 18th year, aim to recognise the best in entrepreneurial endeavour and business practice across the EADT’s circulation area.

 For the fourth year running the joint main sponsors of the awards are EDF Energy and Suffolk Chamber of Commerce, which are working in partnership to ensure that local firms are able to derive maximum benefit from the planned Sizewell C nuclear power station development.